history

 The Reverend Lach-Szyrma and the Mount’s Bay Fishing Boats’ Mutual Insurance Club

 The increasing number of accidents at sea due to the limitations of the Old Quay, along with the growing size of fishing boats, made the need for a new harbour critical.
-A crusade for a new harbour was led by Reverend Wladislaw Somerville Lach-Szyrma, vicar of St Peter’s Church (the fisherman’s church) from 1874 to 1891.
+A crusade for a new harbour was led by Reverend Wladislaw Somerville Lach-Szyrma, vicar of St Peter’s Church (the local fisherman’s church) from 1874 to 1891.

 Lach-Szyrma actively sought solutions to alleviate the hardships caused by fishing boat accidents.
 The sinking of two fishing boats in September 1879 led to the formation of the Mount’s Bay Fishing Boats’ Mutual Insurance Club, which provided financial support in case of lost lives or boats at sea.